-Ties, tools and teamwork turn a sleepy Sunday into double client victories
+Teamwork & tools turn a sleepy Sunday into double client victories

 It’s a good thing none of us decided to have a Sunday Funday this past weekend.
-Restaurants are now open for in-person dining here in Colorado Springs, Colorado and I am long overdue for a Sunday brunch!
-I have been missing build-your-own Bloody Mary bars and bottomless mimosas!
+Restaurants are now open for in-person dining here in Colorado Springs, Colorado and I am long overdue for a Sunday brunch with build-your-own Bloody Mary bars and bottomless mimosas!
 But had it been one of “those” Sundays I would’ve had a fairly difficult time focusing as we received word via an unexpected morning email that another significant portion of Colorado set was to reopen.

 The email was good news: gaming can return to Gilpin County on June 17th.
 That’s right!
 Casinos are back and this is great news for two of M&C Communications’ clients: the City of Black Hawk and Monarch Casino Resort Spa.

 Keep in mind: Gilpin County has one of the smallest populations in Colorado, but a Wall Street Journal report showed it’s the hardest-hit economy in the country due to the COVID-19 pandemic.
 That’s because the majority of its economy is gaming.
 The waiver to open was a big deal and the M&C team swung into action.

 M&C Communications is here for our clients 24/7.
 Between our focus on brand protection and crisis communications, we are constantly thinking ahead.
 That means when the phone rings or the email pings, we already have a client crisis management plan in place and everyone knows what to do.
 So even on a quiet Sunday, M&C clients can expect the same level of service as any weekday.

 The basis of a crisis communications plan is thinking ahead:

 What should we say or not say about it?

 Who fills each role and what are their responsibilities?